Target Set Selection in Dense Graph Classes: Introduction

-On the contrary, the parameterized complexity of the two problems is again the same in graphs with bounded clique-width.
-We show that this is already the case for parameterization by the (restricted) modular-width that generalizes both neighborhood diversity and twin cover number.
+Previous result~\cite{ChopinNNW14} implies that the parameterized complexity of the \TSS and the \MAJTSS problems is the~same in~graphs with bounded clique-width.
+Of course, much more is known -- the proof therein shows that the \MAJTSS problem is \Wh{1} on graphs of the bounded tree-depth (even though only the tree-width is claimed).
+We show that this is also the case for parameterization by the (restricted) modular-width which is a parameter generalizing both the neighborhood diversity and the twin cover number.